How to use the Research Guides

 8:00 am - 4:00 pm Friday

 Note that not all databases provide access to full-text.
-Databases can include full-text articles, citaitons and abstracts, or citations only.
+Databases can include full-text articles, citations and abstracts, or citations only.

 For full-text articles, look for links to PDF or HTML files, or try the "Check for full-text @ CCC" link.
 Articles not available in full-text can be obtained via interlibrary loan.
 First try the "Check for full-text @CCC" link to see if full-text is available.
 If no full-text is found, select the "Request by InterLibrary Loan"